 Without a doubt, this has been one of the most unique places I’ve been in the world.

 A Few Extra Tips to Make the Best of Koh Nang Yuan Island

 - Have lunch before going to Koh Nang Yuan.
 There’s only one restaurant there (the resort’s), so it is expensive.
 Take a few snacks too.

-  - If not staying at the resort, there is a fee of 100 Bahts per person to enter the private island.
+- If you’re not staying at the resort, there is a fee of 100 Bahts per person to enter the private island.

-  - If staying at the resort, they have a complimentary ferry to and from Koh Tao.
-If going on your own for a day trip, expect to pay around 200-300 Bahts for one way.
+- If you’re going on your own for a day trip, expect to pay around 200-300 Bahts for one way.
 On the other hand, some snorkeling day trips can start as low as 250 Bahts with the round-trip.
 (But some of them don’t actually stop at the island.
 They just snorkel close to it.)

 - Be careful during high tide, as currents can be strong and dangerous.

 - There is a zip-line crossing between the two islands, but at the moment, it is non-operational.
 Check with the resort before going there if you’re interested in doing this activity.

 Essential Info: Logistical Tips and Tricks to Book your Trip